An Important Element of Design – Texture

 The finer the texture, the smoother it appears and coarse textures appear to be rough.

-Our perception towards textures get affecting when viewing from a distance, scale and in presence of light.
-Texture appears to be diminished when seen from a greater distance.
+Our perception of textures gets affected when viewing from a distance, scale, and in the presence of light.
+The texture appears to be diminished when seen from a greater distance.

 Texture and Space

-How we combine different textures, how we place them (adjacently or opposite),how we compose them is an important factor in the proper functionality of a space and enhancing aesthetical features for a interior/exterior space.
+How we combine different textures, how we place them (adjacently or opposite), and how we compose them is an important factors in the proper functionality of a space and in enhancing aesthetical features for an interior/exterior space.
 For a smaller room, minimal textures can be used whereas in a larger room, textures can be used to define the functional area.

-Combination of different variety of textures and competing textures create a balance and intimate space both visually and functionally.
+The combination of different varieties of textures and competing textures creates a balance and intimate space both visually and functionally.